Jmbriggs3/Jasmine-TDD-learning/README.md

 # Jasmine-TDD-learning
-Learning Jasmine (JS testing framework) with simple JS functions
+Learning to use Jasmine (JS testing framework) from command line with simple JS functions